biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 ## Initial Quantification Project (Spring 2019)

-In Spring of 2019 I was enrolled in an [Analytical Chemistry Laboratory](https://explorecourses.stanford.edu/search?view=catalog&q=CHEM+134+Analytical+Chemistry+Laboratory&academicYear=20142015) which had a project component (which was the best part of the class imo).
+In Spring of 2019 I enrolled in an [Analytical Chemistry Laboratory](https://explorecourses.stanford.edu/search?view=catalog&q=CHEM+134+Analytical+Chemistry+Laboratory&academicYear=20142015) which had a project component (which was the best part of the class imo).
 I, along [Julia Tanzo](https://www.researchgate.net/profile/Julia_Tanzo) worked on developing a quick and versatile method of quantitation of Estradiol in grey market tablets.

 Below is the content we presented at the end of the class.
 The original poster is also available as a pdf [poster](./estradiol/Chem-134-Final-Project_(uttmark-tanzo,2019).pdf).

 ***Warning:* I am unable to replicate the analysis presented in this poster.
 See [this page](./estradiol/CHEM-134-Validation.html) for details.
 In short, there is an off-by-ten discrepancy that I do not have an explanation for.
-My partner had the flu and we only had a week to create the method and collect data - please think carefully about making conclusions from these data.**
+My partner had the flu and we had but a week to create the method and collect data - please be cautious about making conclusions from these data.**

 After completing this project, I found [this paper](https://doi.org/10.1590/S0100-40422010000400040) which also deals with UV quantification of estradiol.